Featuring flawless coverage and finish, while still letting your skin breathe!

 Cocoa butter is a life saver for anyone with severely dry skin.
 Because of how thick and creamy it is, it’s able to deep condition skin and prevent moisture from evaporating.
 However, it’s not so ideal for acne-prone skin.
 It can be too heavy and greasy for oily skin, and can trap excess oil and dirt into pores.
 Avoid this ingredient.
 There are plenty of other plant oils that are nourishing and also non-comedogenic.

-Ingredients to choose
+Ingredients to Choose

-Oh, where would we be without this superstar ingredient in our life?
+Oh, where would we be without this holy grail ingredient in our life?
 Green tea earned its popular reputation for its anti-aging power.
 But did you know that it’s effective in fighting acne too?
 Green tea has been shown to help reduce sebum production and is also anti-inflammatory.
 That’s basically everything you need for a foundation that won’t make your skin break out.

 Salicylic acid is a beta hydroxy acid that’s able to cleanse pores and fight buildup.
-We recommend sticking to natural sources of this acid in a product, to avoid drying out your skin too much.
+We recommend sticking to natural sources of this acid in a product to avoid drying out your skin too much.
 Look for ingredients like willow bark, meadowsweet, blackberry, and blueberry.
-The great thing about them is that you can wear your foundation while keep your pores purified as well (see why we love natural foundations so much now?).
+The great thing about them is that you can wear your foundation while keeping your pores purified as well (see why we love natural foundations so much now?).